Nebrethar/Global-Consent-Cookie-Sandbox/README.md

  The button "CLEAR COOKIES" will remove all cookies from the browser.

- The button "MODIFY GVCC" will write the first section of the GVCC value over with 0's
+ The button "MODIFY GVCC" will write over the first section of the GVCC value.

  ## Licensing and Copyright